Structured qualitative evidence database across interviews, focus groups, KIIs, and desk review

 - A traceable workflow linking quotes, coded issues, theory-of-change themes, and report sections

-- Drafting support that could move analysis and writing at the same time instead of waiting for full manual review
+- Drafting support that could move analysis and writing at the same time instead of waiting for full manual clean-up

 - Recommendations and action points grounded in coded evidence rather than loose notes